radiolab81/FPGA_AMWaveSynth/README.md

 This hardware synthesis core is designed to work hand-in-hand with its sister project:
 🔗 **[AMWaveSynthPropagationSimulator](https://github.com/radiolab81/AMWaveSynthPropagationSimulator)**

 While this repository generates real-time, high-precision RF signals in physical hardware, the **PropagationSimulator** allows you to ingest these virtual station arrays, simulating and visualizing how your synthesized radio waves interact with real-world, ionospheric conditions, and synthetic environments.
 Together, they form a comprehensive, end-to-end digital radio engineering laboratory.
+Whether you are an enthusiast of vintage radios wanting to experience authentic wave propagation at different times of day, wish to test real RF hardware within a virtual environment, or want to practice DFing NDBs and radio stations — the interplay of both projects offers the ideal solution.

 ---